Back to Knowledgebase

 What Mastitis Looks Like

-Mastitis usually shows up as a combination of local and whole-body symptoms:
+Mastitis usually shows up as a combination of local breast symptoms and whole-body effects:

 On the breast:

-• Skin that feels warmer than the rest of the breast
+• Skin that feels noticeably warmer than the surrounding area

 Whole-body symptoms: